An Optimized Dynamic Mode Decomposition Model Robust to Multiplicative Noise: Conclusion

 \section{Conclusion}

 In this study, we proposed a novel optimized DMD model that is robust to multiplicative noise.
-Combining the ideas of the Askham--Kutz optimized DMD model~\cite{AK:2018} and the Aubert--Aujol denoising model~\cite{AA:2008}, we developed a framework that can accurately decompose a dynamical system under the multiplicative noise.
+Combining the ideas of the $\ell^2$-optimized DMD model~\cite{AK:2018} and the Aubert--Aujol denoising model~\cite{AA:2008}, we developed a framework that can accurately decompose a dynamical system under the multiplicative noise.
 We applied the framework to three numerical examples, including a realistic physical system, and showed that the accuracy of the proposed DMD model had been improved compared to other DMD techniques.
+This study highlights that designing DMD models tailored for the type of noise can improve the accuracy of reconstruction.

 This work suggests several interesting topics for future research.
 For instance, it is well-known that the performance of nonconvex variational models highly depends on the choice of an initial guess~\cite{YL:2020}.
 Indeed, numerical results in \cref{Sec:Numerical} showed that a better initial guess for the proposed model yields a better reconstruction result.
 It is therefore an important task to design a good initialization scheme for the proposed model.
 Realization of the optimal performance in the proposed model, which requires the design of an appropriate initialization scheme, remains as future work.